Leica CL vs Olympus E-30

 It is notable that the CL offers wifi support, while the E-30 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the E-30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-30 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-30 from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the CL and E-30 can be found, respectively, in the Leica CL Manual (free pdf) or the online Olympus E-30 Manual.

 So how do things add up?
 Which of the two cameras – the Leica CL or the Olympus E-30 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.